IMPORTANT: Online advice on Supreme Court case in India.

 Call us at 9-11-2335 5388 for more details or mail us at contact us page of our website.

-Supreme Court of India is the apex court of the country and mostly exercises its appellate jurisdiction wherein the appeals against the orders of High Courts or any tribunal are filed.
-PIL can also be filed before the Supreme Court of India seeking a writ against any illegal or arbitrary action of state.
+Supreme Court of India is the apex court of the country and mostly exercises its appellate jurisdiction wherein the appeals for special leave against the orders of High Courts or any tribunal are filed.
 Supreme Court case in India is filed either against the orders of the High Court or any tribunal or a Transfer Petition as contemplated under the law and filing of Supreme Court case in India is done in the prescribed format as determined by the Registry.
 The set of the paper book filed are fixed and the same has to be signed and attested by an Advocate.
 The Supreme Court case filed against the orders of the High Court is called as Special Leave Petition on SLP in civil as well as criminal matters.
 The transfer petition before the Supreme Court of India is also filed for transfer of a case from one state to another or from one court to another as per the law.

 IMPORTANT CHECK LIST FOR SUPREME COURT CASE IN INDIA

-- SLP is filed in Form No. 28 with a certificate.
+- SLP is filed in Form No. 28 with a certificate as per the format prescribed.

-- Four sets of the paper books are required to be filed for a Supreme Court case in India.
+- Four sets of the copy of the petition in paper books are required to be filed for a Supreme Court case in India.

 - A list of dates and events is enclosed which gives the chronological details of the case arising out of various litigation’s is to be filed along with the Supreme Court case in India.